leafo/lapis/docs/models.md

 user\update "name", "age", timestamp: false
 ```

-## Preloading Associations

-A common pitfall when using object relational mapping systems is triggering
-many queries inside of a loop when fetching a related object on each iteration.
-A technique for avoiding the `n+1` query problem you should load the related
-objects before the loop in a single query.

 ## Constraints

 Often before we insert or update a row we want to check that some conditions